leannejdong/packup-timer/README.md

 ### Cloudflare Pages
 Go to pages.cloudflare.com → "Upload assets" → drag in the whole `packup-timer` folder.
-You'll get a `*.pages.dev` URL immediately, and you can map it to a subdomain (e.g. `timer.spacetimeit.com`) afterward.
+There will be a `*.pages.dev` URL immediately, and we can map it to a subdomain (e.g. `timer.spacetimeit.com`) afterward.

-### Your own NAS / Cloudflare Tunnel
+### NAS / Cloudflare Tunnel
-Copy the `packup-timer` folder into whatever directory your tunnel already serves for spacetimeit.com (e.g. as a `/timer` subpath), no extra config needed since it's just static files.
+Copy the `packup-timer` folder into whatever directory the tunnel already serves for spacetimeit.com (e.g. as a `/timer` subpath), no extra config needed since it's just static files.